 There are apparently "(6) three different types of investigation (i.e. administrative; technical and criminal) still in progress".

 What the administrative investigation is doing is not clear to Heiwa Co.
 And who is doing the safety investigation as per EU Directive 2009/18/EC ?

 Five watertight compartments damaged - the structural damages involved five watertight compartments:

 The vessel was thus floating stably with five compartments flooded after the 21.45 hrs contact.

-Actually only four compartments were up-flooded and the damaged ship was stable and floating.
+Actually only four compartments were partly up-flooded (double bottoms intact) and the damaged ship was stable and floating.
 It means that vessel was very well subdivided.
-Had five compartments been up-flooded, the vessel would immediately have capsized.
+Had five compartments been completely up-flooded (incl. double bottom tanks), the vessel would immediately have capsized killing most people aboard.